| Connecticut

 the Connecticut program only covers the workplace safety and health

+of public sector employees only.
 Private sector employees in Connecticut are covered by Federal OSHA.

 OSHA state and federal rules (Occupational Exposure to Bloodborne Pathogens